-Citizens' socialization.
-To begin making sense of low but varying levels of public support for NGOs, we tested Marinova's argument about the impact of socialization factors and rational self-interest on attitudes toward women's organisations and humanitarian organisations.
-We do so by conducing statistical analysis on nationally representative sample data in Serbia in 2005 (World Values Survey 2005), which unfortunately is the most recent individual-level survey with relevant data.
-These data indicate that most-56 percent-of Serb respondents do not trust women's organisationsl."

-respondents who are distrustful of political institutions, as indicated by distrust in the civil service, are also more likely to be distrustful of women's and humanitarian organisations in Serbia (Table 3).13 Table 3 here.
+Citizens' socialisation.
+To begin making sense of low but varying levels of public support for NGOs, we tested Marinova's argument about the impact of socialisation factors and rational self-interest on attitudes toward women's organisations and humanitarian organisations.
+We do so by conducting statistical analysis on nationally representative sample data in Serbia from 2005 (World Values Survey 2005), which unfortunately is the most recent individual-level survey with relevant data.
+These data indicate that most (56%) of Serbian respondents do not trust women's organisations.
+Contrary to Marinova's findings in East Central Europe, an ordered logistic regression analysis finds that respondents who are distrustful of political institutions, as indicated by distrust in the civil service, are also more likely to be distrustful of women's and humanitarian organisations in Serbia (Table 3).13

 This points to more widespread citizen distrust of formal institutions and organisations in Serbia than in East Central Europe.
-Statistical analysis supports only part of the socialization hypothesis in Serbia.
+Statistical analysis supports only part of the socialisation hypothesis in Serbia.
 Women and those with higher levels of education are more likely to support women's organisations.
-But other factors associated with socialization, such as age group, church attendance, national pride, interest in politics, and political ideology had no statistically significant impact.
+But other factors associated with socialisation, such as age group, church attendance, national pride, interest in politics, and political ideology, had no statistically significant impact.
 A bar chart comparing ideal types of respondents helps interpret the statistical results.
-This chart illustrates the probability of varying levels of trust in women's organisations expressed by respondents on opposite ends of the scale for factors found to be statistically significant-gender, education, and trust in civil service (Figure 1).
-For example, the predicted probability of expressing quite a lot of trust in women's organisations in Serbia (The third set of bars in Figure 1) for a women with college education and a great deal of trust in civil service is .54, compared to the predicted probability of .09 for a man with no education and no trust in the civil service.
+This chart illustrates the probability of varying levels of trust in women's organisations expressed by respondents on opposite ends of the scale for factors found to be statistically significant - gender, education, and trust in civil service, while holding other factors at their means (Figure 1).
+For example, the predicted probability of expressing quite a lot of trust in women's organisations in Serbia